HdkTkhs/Vmol/README.md

   be safely omitted for the sole purpose to perform the KS-DFT calculation.

 # Input files
-'Vmol' reads the following input files when it runs;
+Running 'Vmol' requires the following input files;
-  1. qm.dat      (computational settings, molecular specifications)
+  1. qm.dat      (computational settings, molecular specifications, etc)
-  2. basis.dat
-  3. valence.dat
+  2. PS_DAT/     (pseudopotential database [NCPS](http://www.bandstructure.jp/readmee.html))
+  3. basis.dat   (LCAO basis set data for constructing initial guess)
+  4. valence.dat (LCAO coefficients  )

 # Compile and link
 Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled and linked by invoking